opencomputeproject/onie/docs/RoutingTutorial.md

          end

-Now run `show bgp neighbors` to confirm we are correctly peered.
+Now run `show bgp neighbors` to confirm we are correctly peered with an 'Established' connection.
+Note that 'Active' or 'Idle' indiciate a problem with the setup.

 Now run `show ip route` to confirm we have learned the routes on both sides.